nickfff-dev/csslessons/readme.md

   General sibling combinator

-    select siblings of an element even if they are not directly adjacent to the element itself. article ~ p selects all the incidences of p that are  that come anywhere after img element and may not be immediate siblings the ~ combinator is used to select siblings of an element, even if they are not directly adjacent to the element itself.
+    select siblings of an element even if they are not directly adjacent to the element itself. article ~ p selects all the incidences of p that are  anywhere after img element and may not be immediate siblings the ~ combinator is used to select siblings of an element, even if they are not directly adjacent to the element itself.